 If by chance either side requires an experienced negotiator then the Mediator is also available to take that role.
 Of course, that role is quite different from his role as a Mediator.

-The procedure for workplace mediation
+The procedure for employment mediation

 - it is usual for the mediation meeting to take place in the employer’s premises and for the employer to pay the full cost of both sides.
 That means that a mediation meeting can be set up quite quickly since the venue can be made available at short notice and the employee is unconcerned at the cost.